-ED 382 Teaching Students with Linguistic Differences and Difficulties 3 This course builds on ED342 Teaching Literacy.
+"This course builds on ED342 Teaching Literacy.
 In this course students will learn how to facilitate the development of the reading skills in two languages and the transference of the skill developed in one language to a second one.
 Particular attention will be paid to the specific problems of non-native English speakers learning to read English.
 SPED582 Graduate students will be required to complete additional reading and research.